How to make a fully-featured dev blog in under 10 minutes

 cd [your-project-name] gatsby develop

-localhost:8000/admin.
-A CMS, or content management, is useful because you can add content like blog posts from a dashboard on your site instead of having to add posts manually.
-However, we want to be able to access the CMS from a deployed website, not just locally.
-For that, we’ll need to deploy to Netlify, set up continuous deployment, and do a few configurations.
+A CMS, or content management system, is useful because you can add content like blog posts from a dashboard on your site, instead of having to add posts manually with Markdown.
+However, you’ll likely want to be able to access the CMS from a deployed website, not just locally.
+For that, you’ll need to deploy to Netlify through GitHub, set up continuous deployment, and do a few configurations.
 We’ll go over this in Step-5.

 Open github.com and create a new repository, with the same name as your project.
 Push your new Gatsby site’s code to GitHub using the following Terminal commands:

-git init git add . git commit -m "init" git remote add origin https://github.com/[your-username]/[your-repo-name].git git push -u origin master
+git init git add . git commit -m "initial commit" git remote add origin https://github.com/[your-username]/[your-repo-name].git git push -u origin master

 Then, open app.netlify.com and add a “New site from Git”.
 Choose your newly created repo and click on “Deploy site” with the default deployment settings.